 This part of the island has some beautiful historic towns including colourful Bosa and the walled city of Alghero.
 You’ll also find some lovely small villages to stay in, as well as gorgeous beaches.
 Particularly in and north of Stintino.

-Stintino is a small fishing village on the north western tip.
-There are some much loved and photographed beaches here including Pelosa and Pelosetta, which are great for families due their shallow waters.
+Stintino is a small fishing village on the northwestern tip.
+There are some much loved and photographed beaches here including Pelosa and Pelosetta, which are great for families due to their shallow waters.
 It’s a popular resort town with a good selection of accommodation.
 Stintino is the gateway to the stunning island of Del’Asinara – once the location of a notorious prison and now a beautiful national park.